dccircuit/IGME-235-Fall-2019/exercises/links.md

 # Exercise: Links

-Even though, you're moving on to your 235 Home Page assignment for Homework, let's spend a little more time with the Dig Dug page.
+Even though, you're moving on to your "235 Home Page" assignment for Homework, let's spend a little more time with the "Dig Dug" page in class.

 ## Do the following: